/

 Advisories

-Chainguard Image for nemo
+Chainguard Container for nemo

 NVIDIA NeMo Framework is an end-to-end, cloud-native framework to build, customize, and deploy generative AI models anywhere.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/nemo:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Running the Image